andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

     sender gets pre-empted by a higher priority receiver it has just satisfied.

-We represent tasks using a datastructure array.
-As array indices are proxies here for C pointers, the zeroth array entry is always unused, as we use index value 0 to model a NULL C pointer.
+Tasks are represented using a datastructure array.
+As array indices are proxies here for C pointers, the zeroth array entry is always unused, as index value 0 is used to model a NULL C pointer.

 .. code-block:: c